magali-caruso/Security-Scripting-Challenge/README.md

 1. Get the information the traffic monitor provides via API.
    - The monitor endpoint is the following: https://fbfac7f8-bafe-42c5-8c37-b1db396ab3ba.trayapp.io
-   - his endpoint will return a url to download the csv with the vpc-flow-logs, only via Browser.
+   - This endpoint will return a url to download the csv with the vpc-flow-logs, only via Browser.

 3. Analyze the content and determine how to block the traffic to stop the DOS attack.